meghanhorton/jekyll-site/_work/brand.md

         <h4>Nothing is set in stone</h4>
       </div>
       <div class="explainer-details">
         <p>Gone are the days of an unchangeable and published brand.
 The digital environment has created a need for continually adapting and fluid brand guidelines.
-From colors that need to be adapted for accessibility, to logo restrictions for various screensizes, to clarifications for rules when a new condition is created, the brand guide is no longer a static piece of content, but a living document.</p>
+From colors that need to be adapted for accessibility, to logo restrictions for various screen sizes, to clarifications for rules when a new condition is created, the brand guide is no longer a static piece of content, but a living document.</p>
       </div>
     </div>
   </div>